Joffcom/n8n-queue/README.md

 # n8n-queue
-This repository is for configure n8n + redis + postgreSQL + workers
+This is for testing not production

 # Run Project
 1. Clone this git repository